DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/indepth/database.md

 (1 row)
 ```

 Although this table size isn't very high we decided to create a composite index on the columns time and arduino_id in order to speed up read processes.
-We only need a composite index out of two reasons:
+We only need a composite index out of three reasons:

 1. Our use case primarily will only need two filters within the dashboard -> in general by time (to scale diagrams), by time and arduino_id (to view each room).
 Therefore a composite index should be created.
 2. Even if we filter only for time (for development purposes) timescale has a index on time by default.